Securely "Freeing" Free Space

 It will take some time, when it is finished you can sell the computer and have some piece of mind that your data will not be recovered, at least not easily.
 I am sure some 3 letter government agencies still can recover data even after the zero out process.
 But that's another story.

 If you want guarantees that 100% of the data will be destroyed beyond any question, that even super-natural hi-tech techniques won't do it, well.... then you can try to hammer the drive for 10 minutes, cook it in a microwave for another 10, throw some acid on top and in it, then throw it in the Pacific Ocean's Mariana Trench.
 That will, I am sure, guarantee that 100% of the data is in fact destroyed.
-Aside from this we can only talk about 99ish%.
+Aside from this we can only talk about 99ish% of certainty.